esmero/archipelago-documentation/docs/webformsasinput.md

 On the top you will see all your Form Modes Listed, with the `Default` one selected and expanded.
 The Table that follows has one row per Field attached/partof this Content Type.
 The list of fields here is shorter, the SBF CopyFields are not present because all data goes really only into real fields.
 Also some other, display only ones (means you can not modify them) will not appear here.
 Again, Some of the fields are part of the Content Type itself, in this case Digital Object (bundled) and some other ones are common to every Content Entity derived from a Node.
-"Field" column contains each field name and the Widget Colum allows you to select what type of Input you are going to use to feed it on Ingest/edit.
+"Field" column contains each field name and the Widget Column allows you to select what type of Input you are going to use to feed it on Ingest/edit.
 On the right you will see again a little gear, that allows you to configure the settings for a particular Widget.
 Those settings apply always only to the current Form Mode.

 So.
 The one we want to understand is the one attached to the "Descriptive Metadata" field.
 Currently one named "Strawberryfield webform based input with inline rendering".
 There are other two.
 But let's start with this.
 Press on the Gear to the right on the same row.